GarethOates/az-arch-master-class/IaaS/05. Storage with MSI/README.md

 6. Click on **Identity**.
 You will see the System-Assigned Identity is selected.
 Click on the **Persmissions: Azure Role Assignment** button to view the Azure RBAC roles assigned to this managed identity and the permissions to this role.

+7. Another way to check the System-Assigned Identity that got created is through the **Azure AD**.
+Follow these steps to view thw MSI:

+   - In the Azure portal, Search for **Azure Active Directory**.

+   - Click on **Azure Active Directory**.
+Go to **Enterprise applications**.

+   - Change **Application Type** to **All Applications**.

+   - Search for the name of MSI that got created and View the MSI role and permissions.

 7. Follow the below steps to test the Managed Identity to access the Azure Storage.
 We will Get an access token and use it to call Azure Storage using these steps:

    - In the Azure portal, navigate to Storage account which we created in other resource group, go to containers, create a "test" container and upload a file "test.txt" with the content of your choice to the container.